Merzasphor/MWSE/docs/source/types/niPropertyLinkedList.md

 ### `data`

+*Read-only*.
 The current property in the linked list.

 **Returns**: